Deutsche Bank Aktiengesellschaft Increases TMX Group (OTCMKTS:TMXXF) Price Target to $148.00

-TMX Group (OTCMKTS:TMXXF) had its target price raised by investment analysts at Deutsche Bank Aktiengesellschaft from $145.00 to $148.00 in a report released on Friday, The Fly reports.
-The firm currently has a “buy” rating on the stock.
-Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 37.70% from the stock’s current price.
+TMX Group (OTCMKTS:TMXXF) had its price target increased by equities research analysts at Deutsche Bank Aktiengesellschaft from $145.00 to $148.00 in a research report issued to clients and investors on Thursday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price objective would suggest a potential upside of 37.01% from the company’s previous close.

-Several other brokerages have also commented on TMXXF.
-TD Securities upgraded TMX Group from a “hold” rating to a “buy” rating in a research report on Wednesday, February 10th.
-Scotiabank increased their target price on TMX Group from $148.00 to $149.00 and gave the company an “outperform” rating in a report on Wednesday, February 10th.
-Royal Bank of Canada increased their target price on TMX Group from $148.00 to $151.00 and gave the company a “sector perform” rating in a report on Tuesday, February 9th.
-Finally, National Bank Financial restated a “sector perform” rating on shares of TMX Group in a report on Wednesday, February 10th.
-Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus price target of $146.86.
+Other equities research analysts have also issued reports about the stock.
+National Bank Financial restated a “sector perform” rating on shares of TMX Group in a report on Wednesday, February 10th.
+Royal Bank of Canada upped their price target on shares of TMX Group from $148.00 to $151.00 and gave the company a “sector perform” rating in a report on Tuesday, February 9th.
+TD Securities upgraded shares of TMX Group from a “hold” rating to a “buy” rating in a report on Wednesday, February 10th.
+Finally, Scotiabank upped their price target on shares of TMX Group from $149.00 to $152.00 and gave the company an “outperform” rating in a report on Wednesday.
+Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+TMX Group presently has a consensus rating of “Buy” and an average target price of $147.29.

 TMX Group Limited operates exchanges, markets, and clearinghouses primarily for capital markets in Canada and internationally.
 The company operates through four segments: Global Solutions, Insights & Analytics; Capital Formation; Derivatives Trading & Clearing; and Equities and Fixed Income Trading & Clearing.